sergiofontes/lean-bem/README.md

 ### The cascade?
 - It's ok to rely a little bit on cascading.
   - CSS resets are still important.
 As said above, we shouldn't fear (so much) the cascading.
+  - All components must inherit base HTML tags, typography and colors definitions;
 - Lean BEM divides blocks into three subcategories: [global](#global-blocks), regular, and [pages](#page-blocks).
 Global blocks are global styles that cascade throughout other blocks; regular blocks are UI components; and pages blocks are clusters of regular blocks within a place or theme.

-But let's take a step back and review what BEM is...
+Let's take a step back and review what BEM is...

 # Block